mikebocek/scientific-marginalia/content/vectors.rst

 But all of these are sort of unsatisfying - they're either not very useful for what we're trying to model (i.e. the Hardamard product), extremely limited in what they represent (the cross product or the scalar product), or not really a way to transform a vector to another vector in a general way.

 What do I mean by this?
 Well for numbers, we can always solve for x in the equation :math:`x * y = z`.
-But the same is definitely not true of vectors at this point - we can't find anything that - in general - will turn one vector into a different vector by multipication in a way that's useful to us (of course, we could do this with the Hardamard product, but as we've already seen it's tough to really apply this to physics.)
+But the same is definitely not true of vectors at this point - we can't find anything that - in general - will turn one vector into a different vector by multiplication in a way that's useful to us (of course, we could do this with the Hardamard product, but as we've already seen it's tough to really apply this to physics.)

 Here's a fun idea though!
-We know that the inner product can take two vectors, and output a single scalar quantity tellig us (loosely) how "aligned" the two vectors are with each other.
+We know that the inner product can take two vectors, and output a single scalar quantity telling us (loosely) how "aligned" the two vectors are with each other.
 What if instead of taking a single inner product, we took multiple inner products?
 After all, if our vector is 3 dimensional, we could get a new vector out of it by taking 3 dot products - one for the X coordinate, one for the Y coordinate, and one for the Z-coordinate.

 This is a little abstract - let's start with a simple example.
 Let's say that we had the following three vectors